 I stood by my decision and knew I had to find a way to follow my dreams.
 I was talking one day to someone about the purpose I had identified in college-to help healthy individuals better their lives.
 I was amazed when she told me, "That's called coaching."
 Finally there was a label for my dream profession!
-I joined a three-year coaching program and began the work I love -- Dream Job Coaching.
+I joined a three-year coaching program and began the work I love - starting my coaching business.